As well as source code the Charm language, source code for several small, and two major Charm demonstration programs is included :-

 The winner is the opponent to place all of their ten pieces in the opposing triangle.

 This fun demo illustrates sequencing of music (with the catchy popcorn theme) and use of graphics double buffering to give flicker free movement.
-Please note that currently due to a couple of sound and graphics issues decapedes will not run on the Raspberry Pi.

 There are three red computer controlled decapedes and one player controlled one.
 These shoot segments off each others backsides until the head is reached and the decapede dies with a whimper.
 The object is for the player to destroy all the red decapedes without dying themselves.